sandialabs/chama/documentation/overview.rst

    :scale: 100 %
    :alt: Chama flowchart

-   Basic steps in sensor placement optimization using Chama.
+   Basic steps in sensor placement optimization using Chama

 * :ref:`transport`: Generate an ensemble of transport simulations representative of the system in which sensors will be deployed.